lukasdenk/eat-api/README.md

-                        for the canteen specified --openmensa PATH      directory for OpenMensa XML output (date parameter will be ignored if this argument is used) -l, --canteens       prints all available canteens formated as JSON --language LANGUAGE   The language to translate the dish titles to, needs an DeepL API-Key in the environment variable DEEPL_API_KEY_EAT_API
+                        for the canteen specified --openmensa PATH      directory for OpenMensa XML output (date parameter will be ignored if this argument is used) --canteens            prints all available canteens formated as JSON --language LANGUAGE   The language to translate the dish titles to, needs an DeepL API-Key in the environment variable DEEPL_API_KEY_EAT_API
 ```